TV Tropes Needs Your Help

 Someone is pointing a gun at our hero.
 Our hero is rooted to the spot, either trying to talk to the gunman or frozen with fear.
 The gunman points without shooting for a while, then BANG! there is a loud gunshot.
 The hero jerks — but wait — they aren't hurt at all.

 One of two things happens then:

-- The gunman topples over dead, having just been shot by a good guy we didn't realise was there - often either because we thought they were dead or otherwise incapacitated.
-Expect the gunman's fall out of frame to dramatically reveal the shooter behind him as well.
+- The gunman topples over dead, having just been shot by a good guy we didn't realize was there.
+Bonus points if the gunman's fall out of frame dramatically reveals the shooter behind him.

 - The bad guy two feet to the left of the hero topples over dead, because the gunman was a good guy after all, or has just come to some kind of understanding with the hero and is now their ally.
 Or, of course, it was The Blofeld Ploy.
 Can be used a subversion where the gunman just misses.